ameer-ahmad/ameer-ahmad/README.md

 ## I'm a Software Engineer, Designer, and Student!!

 - 📖 I'm currently studying Software Engineering at Sheridan College!
-- 💻 I’m looking for Fall Internship Opportunities
+- 💻 I’m looking for Summer Internship Opportunities
-- 🥅 2022 Goals: Build more awesome projects!
+- 🥅 2023 Goals: Build more awesome projects!
 - ⚡ Check out some of my work at [ameerahmad.com](https://www.ameerahmad.com)

 ### Connect with me: